 Bonus Material: 360 Degree feedback programs offer employers a deeper look into the daily performance of employees.
 Consider implementing this kind of feedback process in your organization to gather a more holistic and thorough view of your workforce performance.

-3. Help Them Develop.
+3. Help Them Develop

 Be sure your feedback for high performers is actively helping them with their professional development.
 Just because an employee is high-performing doesn’t mean they aren’t still interested in personal and professional improvement.
 The trick to creating a highly developed and engaged workforce is for managers to act as coaches.
 In organizations with a coaching culture, employees are highly engaged and motivated.

 To support your high-performing employees, you may consider creating a leadership development program.
 In a recent study, 87% of millennials said professional development or career growth opportunities were very important to them.
-Finding ways to implement coaching and developing opportunities into your workplace will be essential for retaining your high-performers.
+Finding ways to implement coaching and developing opportunities in your workplace will be essential for retaining your high-performers.

 Tip: The most challenging aspect of creating a development program can be identifying candidates, so with your high performers, you’re already a step ahead!
 The next thing you need to do is communicate with your top performers to identify their professional and personal goals and determine how they align with the company’s overall mission.